 As cyclists, we are well aware of the dangers that can arise when cars and bikes are required to share our already congested roadways.
 Most cyclists have at one time or another experienced or witnessed a close call during their commute on city roads.
 It is for this reason that most cities now impose mandatory maximum speed limits for electric bikes.
 Even with these mandatory laws in place cyclists still regularly get into accidents even while traveling well below these speed limits.
 The big question is how much of an impact does this actually have on rider safety and should more be done?
-The following isssues underscore.
-The importance of this is
+The following issues underscore.

 It is unquestionably the responsibility of every cyclist to make sure he or she is following the rules of the road, as well as wearing a helmet when riding at all times.
 Riding an eBike, however, does require more vigilance to ensure rider safety.
 More speed and power obviously requires better brakes, longer stopping distances, and quicker reflexes.